Our Teachers

 What do you like about the Netherlands?

-The atmospheres of the beautiful cities of Amsterdam and Utrecht, and the Stroopwafel... !
+The atmosphere of the beautiful cities of Amsterdam and Utrecht, and the Stroopwafel... !

 Why did you choose to teach French?

 Immerse yourself in the French language every day, even if it's just for 10 minutes, by reading short articles, listening to a podcast or watching French series!
-Regularity is one of the keys of learning.
+Regularity is one of the key factors in learning.

 Leila Verlinde